 There is no registration fee to attend this conference, but participants are responsible for providing their own transportation and accommodations.

 Travel: For those flying, the closest airport is the Eastern Iowa Airport (CID) in Cedar Rapids, IA.
-Located less than a half hour away from Iowa City.
+This is located less than a half hour away from Iowa City.

 Hotel: For your stay, the Sheraton Hotel located in downtown Iowa City has a block of rooms available.
 Reserve your room here: https://www.starwoodmeeting.com/Book/MEENConference